pythonuser200/LLNet/README.md

 # LLNet: Low-light Image Enhancement with Deep Learning #

-This repository is an implementation of [LLNet: A Deep Autoencoder Approach to Natural Low-light Image Enhancement] (http://web.me.iastate.edu/soumiks/pdf/Journal/LAS16_llnet.pdf) on Theano.
+This repository is an implementation of [LLNet: A Deep Autoencoder Approach to Natural Low-light Image Enhancement] (https://arxiv.org/pdf/1511.03995.pdf) on Theano.
 It includes the codes and modules used for running LLNet via a Graphical User Interface.
 Users can choose to train the network from scratch, or to enhance multiple images using a specific trained model.

-NOTE: The trained model is not included in this repository.
+NOTE: A trained model using 17x17 patches can be found in models/

 ## How do I run the program? ##